What is API Security?

 Automated API Discovery: Akto continuously identifies all APIs within the ecosystem, including undocumented or shadow APIs, providing a holistic view of the API landscape.

-Sensitive Data Exposure Detection: The platform detects exposure of sensitive data types, such as
+Sensitive Data Exposure Detection: This platform identifies the exposure of confidential information, including

 Social Security Numbers

-Real-Time Monitoring and Risk Scoring: Akto provides continuous monitoring of APIs, assigning risk scores based on factors like traffic patterns and potential exploitability, allowing for proactive risk management.
+Real-Time Monitoring and Risk Scoring: Akto monitors APIs in real time and assigns risk scores according to factors like traffic patterns and exploitability, so it allows proactive risk management.

 Customizable Testing Framework: Tailor security tests to address unique vulnerabilities specific to APIs, ensuring that security measures align with the organization's requirements.